 How about the off-target effects?

-You are now familiar with CRISPR-Cas and this is how the tool generally works.
+You are familiar with CRISPR-Cas, which is how the tool generally works.
 If everything works as we want it to work, that is.
 A concern with the CRISPR-Cas tool and an ongoing field of investigation is the off-target effect that is associated with it.
 The off-target effect is the tendency of CRISPR-Cas to bind and modify (cutting, interfering, activating, etc.) the wrong gene or sequence.
-This can of course have detrimental consequences for the host cell and its functions.
-Think collateral damage here: you want to target and modify gene A, but in that process, you also target and modify genes B and C. Imagine now the consequences of this if for example gene C is an important gene for the well-being of the cell.
+This can, of course, have detrimental consequences for the host cell and its functions.
+Think collateral damage here: you want to target and modify gene A, but in that process, you also target and modify genes B and C. Imagine now the consequences of this if, for example, gene C is an important gene for the well-being of the cell.
 Not optimal at all…

-There seems to be a disagreement in the research community as to how common these off-target effects are and how prevalent it is when using CRISPR-Cas.
-Here are other off-target related questions that are quite interesting to think about:
+There seems to be a disagreement in the research community about how common these off-target effects are and how prevalent they are when using CRISPR-Cas.
+Here are other off-target-related questions that are quite interesting to think about:

 ⊕ Is it cell type specific?
 Some cells can be more prevalent for off-target than others.